elad-da/go-sail/README.md

 `go-sail` is a client written in Go (golang) that communicates with the [SailThru API](https://api.sailthru.com).

 To include in your project, `git clone` the repo to your $GOPATH.
-Put the following in your import section:
+Put the following in the import section of the package that will make use of `go-sail`:

 ```go
   import (